Skip to main content

 What is a super fund?

 You can usually choose your own fund.
 If you don’t, your employer will choose one for you.
-Find out more about choosing a super fund.

 If you have more than one super account

-If you’ve worked in different jobs, you can end up with more than one super account.
-Combining your super into one account can make it easier to manage and might save you money on fees and insurance costs.
-Before you do that though, check to make sure you won’t lose insurance that you want to keep.
+Combining your super into one account can make it easier to manage and may help you save on fees and insurance.
+Before you combine accounts, check that you won't lose any insurance you want to keep.

-You can check how many super accounts you have and combine super into one account for free through the ATO at myGov.
+You can check how many super accounts you have and combine them for free through the ATO at myGov.
+You could even find super you've lost track of.

 Kristin combines her super